Crypto Mufasa

 ADVERTISEMENT

-Cryptojacking refers to a cyber attack where an attacker hijacks and controls an electronic device, for example, a computer.
+Cryptojacking refers to a cyber attack in which an attacker hijacks and controls an electronic device, such as a computer.
 The endpoint of a cryptojacking attack is to use the user’s resources for cryptocurrency mining.

-On the other end, cryptocurrency mining is legal.
+On the other hand, cryptocurrency mining is legal.
 So, it is like using an illegitimate method to carry out a legitimate process for results.
-Primarily, crypto mining refers to the process of competition that people (miners) get involved in to verify transactions.
+Crypto mining primarily refers to the competition that people (miners) engage in to verify transactions.

 Verifying transactions will lead to more cryptocurrency being released into circulation.
 Indeed, the system rewards the miner who verifies a transaction with cryptocurrency.
 This method is how new cryptocurrencies come into the crypto ecosystem.

 Between 2021 and the first half of 2022, cryptojacking increased by over 30%.
-Based on SonicWall, there have been losses up to the tune of $66.7 million to cryptojacking.
+According to SonicWall, losses up to the tune of $66.7 million were caused by cryptojacking.

 You May AlsoLike

 The company is a cyber security firm based in the United States.
-The data we had last year on cryptojacking is nothing compared to what we have in the ecosystem this year.
+Last year’s data on crypto jacking is nothing compared to this year’s data in the ecosystem.

 SonicWall further added in its report on cryptojacking, “While volume increases were widespread, some business sectors were hit harder than others, such as the finance industry, which saw a rise of 269%.”